 How to block a bootie

-Turn homemade into handmade.
+Turn your homemade booties into professional handmade booties.

 The difference between a professional handmade knitted bootie and a homemade knitted bootie is all in the blocking.
 Your knits need a good soak, a bit of gentle stitch wriggling and smoothing of seams before stuffing and moulding them into shape.
 The end result will be a perfect foot form and a knitted fabric with a bit of bloom.
 I love this stage, it's almost like watching the personality of a baby grow.